All Episodes

 And whatever answer Ted Cruz gives, no matter how brilliant, no matter how sensible, doesn't matter, is there nothing?

-So the template is we got to get rid of our guns.
+So the template is, we got to get rid of our guns.

 We've got to register all of our guns.

-Guns are dangerous, guns are the problem.
+Guns are the problem.

-More people die because of hammers, I read this the other day than guns.
+I read this the other day than guns.

-And I don't know about you, but that's one of the most frustrating things to me about where we are In our culture.
+And I don't know about you, but that's one of the most frustrating things to me about where we are in our culture.

 You do, he's right.